attila00198/TinyChat_client/README.md

 What this repo contains
 - A minimal static web client (HTML/CSS/JS) that connects to a WebSocket server and provides a chat interface.
 - No backend/server code is included here — run the matching server (separate repo) to provide the WebSocket endpoint.
+- The recommanded backend located at (Not published yet.)

 Quick start